solmoller/home_assistant_car/README.md

 State: fairly experimental.
 Stable code, but requires some effort to install

 The Python code requires a Bluetooth connected serial connection to the car.
-I am udsing a USB dongle, and a 5 meter cable, as the Raspberry is out of car range.
+I am using a USB dongle, and a 5 meter cable, as the Raspberry is out of car range.
 The code works well, and reconnects fully automated, when the car leaves and returns.
+You need to fit your car with a Bluetooth OBD2/OBDII dongle, same type as is described here: https://canze.fisch.lu/hardware/

 On the Home Assistant side you need to have MQTT installed to receive data, and you need to add this to configuration.yaml to receive the data: